-If segment values are missing, the function will still return a data frame, but only containing the copynumbers column, not the segments column postanalysisloop Batch analysis of samples in a QDNAseq-object for which models have been chosen
+If segment values are missing, the function will still return a data frame, but only containing the copynumbers column, not the segments column

 '''

 data("copyNumbersSegmented")

 template <- objectsampletotemplate(copyNumbersSegmented, index = 1)

 '''

 When models have been chosen for all (or just multiple) samples in a QDNAseq-object, this function can be used to perform a batch analysis on those samples.
 This encompasses printing segment data, printing copy number plots, and linking mutation data.